 Need a Ride?

-- Rides are available to seniors who need transportation getting to their appointment through Community Support Services of Niagara at: 905-682-3800 ext.
+- Rides are available to seniors who need transportation to get to their appointment through Community Support Services of Niagara at 905-682-3800 ext.
 709.

-Free transit fare is available through NRT OnDemand to residents traveling to and from their COVID-19 vaccination appointments.
-To receive the free fare, riders are required to show the driver a vaccination appointment confirmation (e-mail or other format) to board and proof of vaccination for the return trip.
-This process applies for appointments for both the first and second dose.
-Rides can be to/from one of the 11 vaccination sites operated by Niagara Region.
+- Free transit fare is available through NRT OnDemand to residents travelling to and from their COVID-19 vaccination appointments.
+To receive the free fare, riders are required to show the driver a vaccination appointment confirmation (e-mail or another format) to board transit and proof of vaccination for the return trip.
+This process applies to appointments for both the first and second dose.

-Niagara Region Senior Community Programs provides transportation to residents in the 80+ age group who have a vaccination appointment but no other means of transportation to get there.
+- Niagara Region Senior Community Programs provide transportation to residents in the 80+ age group who have a vaccination appointment but no other means of transportation to get there.
 Call: 905-984-2621 (or toll free: 1-877-212-3922)

 Information For Your Appointment